Grief Writing Means Discovery

 The gratitude journal is one form of purposeful writing.
 Its focus is gratitude; all of the writing is meant to help the author think around topics of gratitude and thus assimilate the positive thinking gratitude promotes.
 The goal is to breathe in and partake of the goodness of life through conscious writing.

-The Storybooks for Healing program uses purposeful writing through prompts and group discussion to help the bereaved hear and understand the impact that life, love and loss has exerted on their grief of today.
+There are many resources available which use purposeful writing through prompts and group discussion to help the bereaved hear and understand the impact that life, love and loss has exerted on their grief of today.
 This insight integrates the grief in a way through which their loved one, and the loss itself, becomes the author’s story, too.
 Thus, fear of forgetting or their loved one being forgotten, is lessened; the past is resolved in light of current feeling; and important memories are preserved.
 There is purpose to this task of focused writing.